 - The area to be served is in multiple contiguous political jurisdictions, i.e. a city, county, or their political equivalent, or any contiguous portion thereof and if the population of the requested well-defined area does not exceed 250,000; or

 - The area to be served is a Metropolitan Statistical Area (MSA) or its equivalent, or a portion thereof, where the population of the MSA or its equivalent does not exceed 2,500,000.

-If the proposed area meets neither the multiple political jurisdiction or MSA criteria, the credit union must submit a letter describing how the area meets the standards for community interaction and/or common interests.
+If the proposed area meets neither the multiple political jurisdiction or MSA criteria, the credit union must submit a narrative application describing how the area meets the standards for community interaction and/or common interests.

 If NCUA does not find sufficient evidence of community interaction and/or common interests or if the area to be served does not meet the MSA or multiple political jurisdiction requirements of the preceding paragraph, the application must include documentation to support that it is a well-defined local community, neighborhood, or rural district.

 It is the applicant’s responsibility to demonstrate the relevance of the documentation provided in support of the application.
 This must be provided in a narrative summary.
 The narrative summary must explain how the documentation demonstrates interaction and/or common interests.
 For example, simply listing newspapers and organizations in the area is not sufficient to demonstrate that the area is a local community, neighborhood, or rural district.

 Examples of acceptable documentation may include:

 - major trade areas (shopping patterns and traffic flows);